Below, you can find out whether you should use polarized or photochromic sunglasses when cycling and whether they are suitable for cycling at all.

 Although they may not be polarized, most high-end cycling sunglasses lenses increase contrast (e.g., Oakley’s PRIZM).
 This feature allows you to spot potholes and other objects from a larger distance.

 They make your ride safer and make your view nicer.
-That’s why sunglasses with contrast-enhancing lenses are the more preferred choice among riders than polarized or photochromic sunglasses.
+That’s why sunglasses with contrast-enhancing lenses are the more preferred choice among riders over polarized or photochromic sunglasses.